Mytho/groceries/README.md

 ## Automated tests

 The application is fully tested, server side as well as client site.
-A few remark when you want to run the tests:
+A few remarks when you want to run the tests:

 1. PhantomJS must be installed to run the JavaScript tests.
 2. To run the End-to-End tests, a webserver (`make httpd`) and a webdriver (`make webdriver`) must be running.